TobiWo/eth-duties/README.md

     --beacon-node http://localhost:5052
     ```

-1. Print all upcoming validator duties (incl. attestation duties):
+1. Print upcoming validator duties but omit attestation duties:

     ```bash
-    # Note: If you provide more than 100 validators attestation related logs are omitted by default
+    # Note: If you provide more than 50 validators, attestation related logs are omitted by default
+    # This can be changed with '--max-attestation-duty-logs'
     ./eth-duties \
     --validators-file <PATH_TO_VALIDATOR_FILE> \
     --beacon-node http://localhost:5052 \
-    --log-attestation-duties
+    --omit-attestation-duties
     ```

 ## Contribute